Homicide (Murder and Manslaughter)

 Heat of Passion: Under specific conditions, a homicide committed while someone acted in the heat of passion may be excused under the law.

 If you or a loved one is a suspect in a homicide case, do NOT talk to the police.
-Instead, call Los Angeles criminal defense lawyer Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+Instead, call Los Angeles criminal defense lawyer Jerod Gunsberg at (323) 633-3423 for a confidential consultation or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.

 Let's talk